 After some rest I walked to the Limenarchio (Coast Guard) and validated the ship’s papers.
 They told me that I may have to move tomorrow sometime between 1100 and 1300 because 7 day-trippers are due.
 I walked to the site of the “marina” under construction.
-Not only there has been no progress since last year but it has regressed.
+Not only there has been no progress since last year but it had regressed.
 Last year’s floating docks were now rotting on land.
 This is very advanced Greek bureaucracy and project management.
 In the meantime the already decaying large poster sign states that the project is 75% financed by the European Union.
-I wonder how the funds have been squandered.
+I wonder how the funds had been squandered.

 By the time I returned to Thetis the rest of the day-trip boats were gone and the quay was almost empty except for the one spot where I had tried to dock before.
 Now a new day-tripper was docked there.

 I made myself some coffee.
 While sitting in the cockpit and sipping the coffee someone from the quay was calling my name.
 It was my cousin George Billis who had moved from Samos to Kalymnos many years ago and with whom I had lost contact.
 He was walking and recognized the boat.
 There was no way out.
 He invited me for dinner.

-After shower George and his wife Evdokia came and later and we went to a restaurant for dinner.
+After shower George and his wife Evdokia came and later we went to a restaurant for dinner.
 When I returned back to the boat it was almost midnight.
 The night was very cold.

 Saturday October 11, 2003 Day 14